 I started climbing and exploring the natural beauties around my hometown Uberaba, in Minas Gerais, Brazil.

-I had always been curious about the ecological systems and our relationships with them, but the more I spent time outdoors the more I fell in love with Nature, its fascinating complexity and the feelings of peace and belonging it brought me.
+I had always been curious about the ecological systems and our relationships with them but the more I spent time outdoors the more I fell in love with Nature, its fascinating complexity and the feelings of peace and belonging it brought to me.

 I began researching about environmental issues as soon as I started my Law degree back in 2004.
 Throughout the 5-years program I focused my attention on Environmental Law, International Humanitarian Law and Environmental Education.

 I wrote and presented papers at national conferences, volunteered for local environmental NGOs, and my graduation research was a 200-pages study about how our 1988 Constitution treats and protects the environment.

 After graduating in December 2008, I embarked to a two years journey in South Africa, where I had the chance to cooperate with a few local and international NGOs working on both humanitarian and environmental issues.